vensko/pint/README.md

 **link** - must be either a full XPath expression, starting with // and searching for &lt;a&gt; elements, or a comma-separated list of words, expected to be found in a download URL.
 **XPath example:** *//a[contains(@href, '.zip') and contains(@href, 'x86')]*
 **Simplified syntax:** *.zip, x86*
-To scan link texts, wrap words in quotes: *.zip, "portable"
+To scan link texts, wrap words in quotes: *.zip, "portable"*
 Simplified queries are case-insensitive.

+There are some meta-values:
+**.arch** means any of the most popular archive formats (at the moment, it includes .7z, .zip, .rar, and .paf.exe),
+**.any** is the same as .arch plus .exe.

 **type** - all downloaded files are considered archives, unless this parameter is set.
 Currently, the only possible value is *standalone*, which means the downloaded file will be copied as is without unpacking.

 **base** - a base path inside an archive.
 To better explain this, I better tell, how this works.
 Once the archive is unpacked into a temporary directory, the script switches to that directory and retrieves a list of files.
 Then it goes line by line, until the **base** substring is found (it doesn't have to be a valid file or directory path, can be just a fragment).
 Once this substring is encountered, the working path changes to the directory, containing the file, where the search stopped.
 That's right, a *parent* directory of that file/dir will become the base path.
 Default **base** value is *.exe*, which means, that the first encountered directory with an .exe file will be used.